Parent Revolution Team

-Seth holds an undergraduate degree in American Studies, with Thesis Honors, from Tufts University, and a master’s degree in Teaching and Curriculum from Fordham University.
+Seth holds an undergraduate degree from Tufts University, and a master’s degree in Teaching and Curriculum from Fordham University.
 Seth was a 2003 Teach for America Corps member and is a graduate of The New York City Leadership Academy and Relay Graduate School of Education’s National Principal Academy Fellowship.

 Shirley Ford, Co-Founder and Director of Strategic Partnerships

 Shirley is a co-Founder of Parent Revolution and a longtime activist for children and families.
 Shirley first got involved in education while fighting for the education of her own sons, who were part of the first two graduating classes of Animo Inglewood (a Green Dot school), and become the first in their family to attend college.
 Since helping to start Parent Revolution, Shirley has played leadership roles in many of the organization’s high profile campaigns, including helping to pass the first-ever Parent Empowerment law in California.
 She currently serves as the Director of Strategic Partnerships.
 Shirley is also a minister within the Pentecostal Assemblies of the World, an active leader within Jacob’s Ladder Fellowship Church in Inglewood, and a member of the National Council of Negro Women.
 She earned her Bachelors degree in Biblical Counseling from the California University of Theology.